ibm-cloud-docs/cis/getting-started-new.md

 1. Verify DNS delegation and domain resolution.
 After propagation begins, confirm that your domain is delegated correctly and that CIS is resolving traffic as expected.

-   Use a DNS lookup tool, such as `dig` or `nslookup` to verify authoritativee name servers and record resolution.
+   Use a DNS lookup tool, such as `dig` or `nslookup` to verify authoritative name servers and record resolution.
 For example:

       ```bash
       dig NS example.com